italiangrid/storm-native-libs/README.md

 ### Building

-You need git to get the code, and ant (libtool, automake, autoconf) and gcc and gcc-c++ to build it.
+You need git to get the code, and maven and autotools to build it.

 The other dependcies are